hindu-comm/weblogs/manasataramgini/2007/04/2007-04-18_keshi-visham.md

 life, and that every cell of life dances in god.”
 \* “It’s not unconscious, but not conscious.
 It’s real, of its own substance, not fragmented.
-It’s amazing how slowly things move here on Earth\!
+It’s amazing how slowly things move here on Earth!
 Going out and slowing down into the periphery, to the fringes of it, into form.
 There is the endless outflow of creation, effortless, and then this vast process takes it back in.
 My little piece of energy goes in and out, too, not more or less than any other piece.
 You can’t die.